higan-emu/emulation-articles/design/hierarchy/README.md

 The primary reason we need a hierarchy is because system states are not static.
-One might describe the Super Nintendo as having a cartridge port, an expansion port, and two cartridge ports.
+One might describe the Super Nintendo as having a cartridge port, an expansion port, and two controller ports.
 But then take the Sufami Turbo adapter:

 ![Sufami Turbo](/images/design/hierarchy/sufami-turbo.jpg)